tagnja/LearningNotes/cs-foundations/network/_knowledge-network.md

   - The Internet Protocol: IPv4, Addressing, IPv6, and More
   - Generalized Forwarding and SDN
 - The Network Layer: Control Plane
+  - Introduction
+  - Routing Algorithms
+  - Internet Routing Protocols
+  	- Intra-AS Routing in the Internet: OSPF
+  	- Routing Among the ISPs: BGP
+  - The SDN Control Plane
+  - Managing an IP network
+  	- ICMP: The Internet Control Message Protocol
+  	- Network Manage and SNMP
 - The Data Link Layer
 - The Physical Layer
 - Network Security